Fangfang-POC/react-ssr-poc/README.md

-# webpack-poc
+# React18-poc
-A webpack poc
+A POC to try all the new features of React 18